falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/cli-arguments.md

                                 effect when used with other options.
   -N                            Only print field names when used in conjunction with the --list option.
 It has no effect when used with
                                 other options.
-      --nodriver                DEPRECATED.
-Do not use a driver to instrument the kernel.
-If a loaded plugin has event-sourcing capability and can produce system events, it will be used for event collection.
-Otherwise, no event will be collected.
   -o, --option <opt>=<val>      Set the value of option <opt> to <val>.
 Overrides values in the configuration file. <opt> can be identified
                                 using its location in the configuration file using dot notation.
 Elements of list entries can be accessed via square brackets [].